Quantum LOSR networks cannot generate graph states with high fidelity

-The definition of network entanglement is best explained using the exampl of the triangle scenario, see Fig.~\ref{fig:TQN}.
+\textit{Network entanglement.}--- The definition of network entanglement is best explained using the example of the triangle scenario, see Fig.~\ref{fig:TQN}.
 Here, one has three bipartite quantum source states $\varsigma_x$ for $x=a, b, c$, and three local channels $\mathcal{E}_{X}^{(\lambda )}$ for $X=A, B, C$, where $\lambda$ is the shared random variable with probability $p_\lambda$.
 The global state can be prepared in this scenario has the form

 For a given state $\varrho$, the question arises whether it can be generated in this manner, and this question was in detail discussed in Refs.~\cite{navascues2020genuine, luo2021new, hansenne2022symmetries}.